ayamur/cosmic-cue-front-end/README.md

 ### Credits/Attribution:
 ---
 <a href="https://www.flaticon.com/free-icons/love-and-romance" title="love and romance icons">Love and romance icons created by Ifanicon - Flaticon</a> </br>
-<a href="https://www.linkedin.com/in/ayalamuruch/" title="Celstial Icons">Celestial Icons and art by Aya! </a>
+<a href="https://www.linkedin.com/in/ayalamuruch/" title="Celestial Icons">Celestial Icons and art by Aya! </a>

 **[ Click here to use Cosmic Cue](https://main--cosmic-cue.netlify.app/)**
 ![](./public/Logo.png)